What every best Cat Food has:

 In the wild, cats eat whole animals raw -- and that's pretty much all they eat.
 Many pet owners, and some veterinarians, say it's best to feed your cat raw food to mimic that wild diet.

-The Honest Kitchen Grace (Est. $60 for a 4 lb. box) isn't frozen, and isn't quite raw either as the company steams its meats and fish to kill pathogens before dehydrating them.
+The Honest Kitchen Grace (Est. $60 for a 4 lb. box) isn't quite raw as the company steams its meats and fish to kill pathogens for better safety.
 It's sold as dehydrated granules, which you mix with water to make a moist cat food.
-It costs less per feeding than many raw foods or premium canned or dry ones; a four-pound box will yield 12 pounds of food --enough to feed an 11 to 16 pound cat for between 21 and 32 days, The Honest Kitchen says.
+It costs less per feeding than many other raw or near-raw foods, and also less than many premium canned or dry ones; a four-pound box will yield 12 pounds of food --enough to feed an 11 to 16 pound cat for between 21 and 32 days, The Honest Kitchen says.

 This cat food is starchier than some raw foods, though, a factor that places it among the still excellent, but second tier choices at Natural Cat Care Blog.
 Turkey, eggs, pumpkin and potatoes lead the ingredient list, adding up to about 10 percent calories from carbs.
 The company also makes The Honest Kitchen Prowl (Est. $50 for a 4 lb. box), but it's even higher in carbohydrates.